Register with Bitstamp instantly Sign up

 2. Apple Pay

 Apple Pay is a direct competitor of Google Pay and is more widely accepted by brokers.
-This option appeals to iPhone users as they may not be incentivised to use Google Pay, given its limitations on Apple devices.
+This option appeals to iPhone users to buy Bitcoin with Apple Pay as they may not be incentivized to use Google Pay, given its limitations on Apple devices.

 3. Credit Cards

 Credit cards are among the fastest methods of purchasing cryptos but at a cost.
-Card purchases are processed in minutes and are international in nature, however, they are among the most expensive funding methods.
+Buying crypto with credit cards is processed in minutes and is international in nature, however, they are among the most expensive funding methods.
 And the larger the volume, the higher the fees.

 Google Pay is a mobile-first payment solution that allows Android users with Google accounts to pay for goods and services without divulging their financial information.
-The service combines two technologies: a digital wallet which connects and stores users' credit cards and a payment platform which processes payments.
+The service combines two technologies: a digital wallet that connects and stores users’ credit cards and a payment platform that processes payments.

 Some major exchanges accept Google Pay as a deposit method depending on geographical location while others may not for direct deposits but allow it on their p2p marketplaces.